Euthanizing a Cat at Home

 - Interest in playing

-Persistent inability to eat, vomiting, difficulty in breathing, discomfort or distress, sitting or lying in an abnormal position, crying when changing positions are really strong calls for a doctor.
-Together with a specialist you can make a reasonable assessment of your cat’s condition and treatment, starting from pills and up to euthanasia.
+Persistent inability to eat, vomiting, difficulty in breathing, discomfort or distress, sitting or lying in an abnormal position, crying when changing positions are really strong calls for help.
+Together with a veterinarian, you can make a reasonable assessment of your cat’s condition and treatment.

 Going to the vet’s is quite a stressful experience for most cats.
-Which is why a humane euthanasia at home is a great alternative to the cold lights and hustle of the veterinary clinic.
+For this reason, humane euthanasia at home is a great alternative.
 Your home gives you the ability to choose a comfortable and familiar setting where you and your cat can be as relaxed as possible.
 Moreover, your family, your friends and other pets can be nearby when you need help and support.
-They may also want to say goodbye in their own manner.
-Whether on a favorite sofa, in a garden or under a favorite old tree, this is where beloved feline pets and their loved family should spend their last moments together.
+They may also want to say goodbye in their way, whether on a favorite sofa, in a garden or under a favorite old tree.

-If you are considering a home euthanasia for your cat, you can call us at 905-876-7766 or fill out our Contact form.
+If you are considering home euthanasia for your cat, call or text Dr. Rosen at 905-876-7766 or fill out our Contact form.